gnoswap-labs/gnoswap/README.md

 ## Realms

-This section provides information about the core realms of Gnoswap that have been deployed.
+This section provides information about the core realms of GnoSwap that have been deployed.

 ### Core Realms Deployed on Testnet4